 When a call or online report is made to our Ethics Line, Lighthouse creates a report based on information provided over the phone or submitted in the online report.
 EnLink has a defined, limited list of appropriate personnel who will receive the report from Lighthouse, including representatives from executive leadership, legal, and internal audit.
 Any reports received are also sent directly to the chair of the Audit Committee of our Board.
 Upon receiving a report from Lighthouse, EnLink’s legal team will engage in establishing an investigation protocol appropriate for the specific report, which, depending on the issue, is typically conducted by internal audit, legal, or human resources.
 EnLink investigates every report that is made to the Ethics Line and treats those reports as confidential.
 The reporter may choose to remain anonymous throughout the entire process.
 Lighthouse allows EnLink to send further requests for information to the reporter, which allows the reporter to remain anonymous.
 Upon completion of the investigation, the investigator will summarize the results and share with appropriate leadership for further action, if any.

 EnLink has a nonretaliation policy against anyone who makes a report in good faith, whether internally to a manager or other leader or to the Ethics Line.
-The graphic to the right represents the calls received by the Ethics Line and their topical category.
+The graphic below represents the calls received by the Ethics Line and their topical category.
 EnLink investigated and responded to each.

 More in the "Ethical Governance" section:

 - Executive Compensation and Incentive Programs